 In general, levels of piracy remain extremely high, and enforcement remains virtually nonexistent in Belarus.
-Several years ago, Belarusian officials reported that the Council of Ministers (an Inter-Ministerial Committee) had adopted a program for IPR protection focusing on legislative reforms (including copyright, patent and trademark laws), but there have been no further reports of any activity by this Committee and the plan was never implemented.
+Several years ago, Belarusian officials reported that the Council of Ministers (an Inter-Ministerial Committee) had adopted a program for IPR protection focusing on legislative reforms (including copyright, patent and trademark laws), but there have been no further reports of any copyright activity by this Committee.
+Trademark reforms were adopted in 2010.
 IIPA continues to recommend a focus on legal reforms, as well as on enforcement, including steps against digital piracy, and against hard copy piracy - running raids and seizures, commencing criminal cases against commercial pirates, and using administrative remedies to curtail street piracy.